jordimas/gnome-shell-extension-arcmenu/README.md

 # ![Arc Menu](https://github.com/LinxGem33/Arc-Menu/blob/master/screenshots/aam.resized.png?raw=true) Arc Menu

-Arc menu is a Gnome shell extension designed to replace the standard menu found in Gnome 3 this menu is based on the zorin os menu, some of the added benefits of Arc Menu are a long awaited search functionality as well as quick access to files on your system and also the current  logged in user.
+Arc menu is a Gnome shell extension designed to replace the standard menu found in Gnome 3 this menu is based on the zorin os menu, some of the added benefits of the Arc Menu extension is the long awaited search functionality as well as quick access to files on your system and also the current logged in user along with quick access to the software centre and system settings.

 ##